JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/El_Ajustador_y_la_experiencia.md

 - Santiago Rodríguez
 - Andrés Pérez

 **Andrés:** I would like to ask you: how is it possible that if God is almighty and has deposited a fragment of himself in each one of us, that Adjuster that dwells in us does not have experiences?
 So what can you give us? or what do you want them for?
 And if so, why does he need them, if he is a fragment of God?
 I fail to understand why he accumulates experiences from beings who are beginning to have them.
-In [UB 16:9.3](/en/The_Urantia_Book/16#p9_3) it is said “_if mortal man fails to survive natural death, the real spiritual values of his human experience survive as a part of the continuing experience of the Thought Adjuster_”.
+In <a id="a46_414"></a>[UB 16:9.3](/en/The_Urantia_Book/16#p9_3) it is said “_if mortal man fails to survive natural death, the real spiritual values of his human experience survive as a part of the continuing experience of the Thought Adjuster_”.
 And I say why do you want it, if I have to assume that this fragment of God should be “almighty” (in this I include all the values that I know that God has)

-I would like you to tell me your opinion, the one that each one of you has about it, because it is not that I do not intuit some concepts of that Adjuster, but these sections are strange to me, since there are several of this subject that I expose, and to my understanding I do not get to “catch” how these celestial beings do not have experiences coming from God, as in another paragraph [UB 110:2.3](/en/The_Urantia_Book/110#p2_3) says: “_the Adjusters are dedicated to improving, modifying, adjusting, and co-ordinating your thinking processes_” etc.
+I would like you to tell me your opinion, the one that each one of you has about it, because it is not that I do not intuit some concepts of that Adjuster, but these sections are strange to me, since there are several of this subject that I expose, and to my understanding I do not get to “catch” how these celestial beings do not have experiences coming from God, as in another paragraph <a id="a48_389"></a>[UB 110:2.3](/en/The_Urantia_Book/110#p2_3) says: “_the Adjusters are dedicated to improving, modifying, adjusting, and co-ordinating your thinking processes_” etc.

 And I say, if they don't have experience, how can they help us in this complicated world in which almost everyone who has come has failed, if not totally, then partially.